 Maybe I should start by telling you what I

 - It must be interesting!
 The cover and the title are the two things I will notice first in a book.
-I don’t wanna judge by the cover, but honestly, if it doesn’t interest me the slightest, I will probably not even read the description (unless I’ve heard good stuff about it).
+I don’t wanna judge by the cover, but honestly, if it doesn’t interest me in the slightest, I will probably not even read the description (unless I’ve heard good stuff about it).

 - I really want the title to somehow connect with the actual book.
 I love the moment when you get this “Aha!” feeling :).